Koed00/django-q/docs/install.rst

 Requirements
 ------------

-Django Q is tested for Python 3.6 and 3.7
+Django Q is tested for Python 3.7 and 3.8

 -  `Django <https://www.djangoproject.com>`__

-    Django Q aims to use as much of Django's standard offerings as possible The code is tested against Django versions `1.11.x LTS` and `2.1.x`.
+    Django Q aims to use as much of Django's standard offerings as possible The code is tested against Django versions `2.2.x` and `3.0.x`.
     Please note that Django versions below 2.0 do not support Python 3.7

 -  `Django-picklefield <https://github.com/gintas/django-picklefield>`__